Inside Out Project: The process

 Being a global participatory art project makes it easy for anyone around the world to participate, and it does not take much to get started.
 In order to begin this process, one may create an account on the website for the Inside Out Project.
 After that is completed, one may submit a Group Action: motivation can come from wanting to spread joy and celebrate life or protesting a serious issue in a community.

 There must be at least 5 participants/models in a Group Action.
-The Action needs make a statement about a cause or a message.
+The Action needs to make a statement about a cause or a message.
 The group leader must then send the portraits to the Inside Out studio, which will mail back 36x53 black-and-white posters for the participants to post in a public location of their choice.
 The exact rules of submitting a Group Action can be found in the Group Action Guidelines.

 Film

 A film documenting the project, Inside Out: The People's Art Project was selected as an official Documentary Feature Spotlight at the 2013 Tribeca Film Festival, where the film premiered in Chelsea, New York City.
 The film then debuted exclusively on HBO in the US, where it is available for streaming.
 The film was directed by Alastair Siddons and produced by Emile Abinal.